Azure/terraform-provider-azapi/docs/data-sources/azapi_resource_action.md

 * `resource_id` - (Required) The ID of an existing azure source.

-* `operation` - (Optional) The name of the resource operation.
+* `action` - (Optional) The name of the resource action.
 It's also possible to make Http requests towards the resource ID if leave this field empty.

 ---
 * `body` - (Optional) A JSON object that contains the request body.

-* `method` - (Optional) Specifies the Http method of the azure resource operation.
+* `method` - (Optional) Specifies the Http method of the azure resource action.
 Allowed values are `POST` and `GET`.
 Defaults to `POST`.

 * `response_export_values` - (Optional) A list of path that needs to be exported from response body.
   Setting it to `["*"]` will export the full response body.